microsoft/vscode-docs/docs/python/jupyter-support.md

 ## Create or open a Jupyter Notebook

-You can create a Jupyter Notebook by running the **Python: Create Blank New Jupyter Notebook** command from the Command Palette (`kb(workbench.action.showCommands)`) or by creating a new .ipynb file in your workspace.
+You can create a Jupyter Notebook by running the **Jupyter: Create Blank New Jupyter Notebook** command from the Command Palette (`kb(workbench.action.showCommands)`) or by creating a new .ipynb file in your workspace.
 When you select the file, the Notebook Editor is launched allowing you to edit and run code cells.

 ![Blank Jupyter Notebook](images/jupyter/native-code-cells-01.png)

-If you have an existing Jupyter Notebook, you can open it in the Notebook Editor by double-clicking on the file and opening with Visual Studio Code, through the Visual Studio Code, or using the Command Palette **Python: Open in Notebook Editor** command.
+If you have an existing Jupyter Notebook, you can open it in the Notebook Editor by double-clicking on the file and opening with Visual Studio Code, through the Visual Studio Code, or using the Command Palette **Jupyter: Open in Notebook Editor** command.

 Once you have a Notebook created, you can run a code cell using the green run icon above the cell and the output will appear directly below the code cell.